How To Ride A Sleeper Bus In Vietnam Safely

 Depending on the travel distance, there are maybe 2 or 3 stops.
 Each stop can be 10 minutes to 30 minutes, so listen to the driver carefully.

 Also, take note of the bus license before you get off the bus at the toilet stop so you won’t get lost.
 Also, bring your valuable items with you.

-Many bus operators offer free shuttle bus or you can ask the operator to drop you at a certain destination.
+Many bus operators offer free shuttle buses, or you can ask the operator to drop you at a specific destination.

 Tips on how to survive sleeper buses in Vietnam

-Taking a sleeper bus in Vietnam could be a nightmare if you’re not prepared for it.
+Taking a sleeper bus in Vietnam could be a nightmare if you’re not prepared.
 Here are some tips on how to make your journey more comfortable.

 1. Get motion sickness tablets

-Motion sickness on a bus can be painful and uncomfortable, especially if the road is bumpy.
-Antihistamines like Antivert, Benadryl, Meclizine, and Dramamine all help prevent motion sickness if taken about an hour before your travels.
+Motion sickness on a bus can be painful and uncomfortable, especially on bumpy roads.
+However, antihistamines like Antivert, Meclizine, and Dramamine help prevent motion sickness if taken about an hour before your travels.